TERMS AND CONDITIONS

 7. Other Taxes

-Except as otherwise specified in these terms and conditions, the Fees and any other fees and charges payable by the Customer under these terms and conditions are exclusive of all taxes, duties and charges imposed or levied in Australia or overseas in connection with these terms and conditions or the Services, which are the responsibility of the Customer.
-Without limiting the foregoing, the Customer is solely responsible for any taxes, duties or charges imposed subsequent to the Commencement Date in respect of these terms and conditions.
+Except as otherwise specified in these terms and conditions, the Fees and any other fees and charges payable by the Customer or LEC under these terms and conditions are exclusive of all taxes, duties and charges imposed or levied in Australia or overseas in connection with these terms and conditions or the Services, which are the responsibility of the Customer or LEC.
+Without limiting the foregoing, the Customer or LEC is solely responsible for any taxes, duties or charges imposed subsequent to the Commencement Date in respect of these terms and conditions.

 8. Intellectual Property Rights